Blog

 Osteoarthritis vs Rheumatoid Arthritis: Key Differences

-The hands stop doing what they used to do You reach for the cup.
+You reach for the cup.
 It slips a little.
 Not because it’s heavy.
 But because something deep within doesn’t hold the way it used to.
 You twist open a jar.
 The lid wins.
 A door handle becomes a chore.
 These aren’t grand changes.
-But they whisper…
+But they whisper loudly.
+Something’s different.
+Something’s tired.
+And it doesn’t just…

 Read more